Stamp Duty Calculator

 What is stamp duty?

 Stamp duty is a tax you pay when buying property or land in the UK.
 England and Northern Ireland use Stamp Duty Land Tax (SDLT), Scotland uses Land and Buildings Transaction Tax (LBTT), and Wales uses Land Transaction Tax (LTT).
-The buyer pays it within 14 days of completion, usually through a solicitor.
+The buyer pays it through a solicitor; the filing deadline is 14 days from completion for SDLT and 30 days for LBTT and LTT.

 Full calculation guide